antarcticrainforest/tintX/docs/source/index.rst

  :target: https://mybinder.org/v2/gh/antarcticrainforest/tintX/main?labpath=Readme.ipynb

 TintX is an adaptation of the tint `tracking algorithm <https://github.com/openradar/TINT>`_.
-Tint and ``tintX`` are easy-to-use storm cell tracking package based on the TITAN methodology by Dixon and Wiener.
-While Tint is meant to be applied to radar data using the `py-ART toolkit <http://arm-doe.github.io/pyart/>`_ tintX can be applied with any data - for example output from numerical weather prediction models.
+Tint and tintX are easy-to-use storm cell tracking packages.
+While Tint is meant to be applied to radar data using the `py-ART toolkit <http://arm-doe.github.io/pyart/>`_, tintX can be applied with any data - for example output from numerical weather prediction models.